PJ Dick Innovation Fund: Faculty Grants Program

 - CFA Office of Research & Creative Practice representative

-The review committee will communicate funding decisions in writing by the announcement deadline.
+The review committee will communicate funding decisions in writing by the deadline below.
 The committee may accept proposals with the request to alter the total funding requested by the applicant.

 Eligibility & Schedule